 Web 3.0 is the next evolution of the internet.
 Here, decentralized applications (DApps) are built on a peer-to-peer network of nodes.
 Instead of controlling our data and information, we can securely store it on a blockchain and share it with others when needed.

-Web 3.0 is an evolution beyond today’s web 2.0, defined by social media and mobile devices.
+Web 3.0 is an evolution beyond today’s Web 2.0, defined by social media and mobile devices.
 The third-generation internet will be built around decentralization and disintermediation.
 In this, no single entity controls all the data shared between users or on their own devices.

 As technologists continue to develop new ways for us to interact with each other online, Web 3.0 will give us greater control over our digital identities and how we share information about ourselves online.
-In addition, it will allow us to easily exchange value between each other without relying on centralized authorities like banks or governments to facilitate transactions between parties.
+In addition, it will allow us to easily exchange value with each other without relying on centralized authorities like banks or governments to facilitate transactions between parties.